20 German Words to Describe Life in Berlin

 Managing life in a new city can be daunting, but we’re here to help!
 Click here for our YouTube channel, where you can find tons of videos to prepare you for different scenarios that require German.
 From grammar explanations, to useful German sentences for when you go to the supermarket, the post office or your Anmeldung appointment, all the way through to trivia quizzes, we’ve got you covered.

-And if you’re feeling inspired, sign up below for a free Live Lesson with a private qualified tutor to start speaking German for real!
-(Our classes are structured around exercises created by language teachers, so there’ll be no awkward silences – we promise! ;))
+If you’re feeling inspired to learn more German, sign up below for a free two-week trial and a Live Lesson with a private qualified tutor to start speaking a new language for real!
+Our classes are structured around exercises created by language teachers, so there’ll be no awkward silences – we promise! 😉